groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-AutoCAD Drawing Database File (.dwg) represents proprietary binary files used for containing 2D and 3D design data.
-Like DXF, which are ASCII files, DWG represent the binary file format for CAD (Computer Aided Design) drawings.
+Represents an AutoCAD Drawing Database File (.dwg), which represents proprietary binary files used for containing 2D and 3D design data.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/dwg